thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 There are occasional moments of clarity, where my human thoughts prevail, and the awareness of death gets a hold of my attention.

 Meditation prolonged this, and writing this down makes it crystal clear.
-I hope through publishing this online, the awareness takes root and spreads amongst its readers.
+I hope through publishing this online, the awareness takes root and spreads amongst its readers too.

-In those moments of clarity, I also realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible.
-Years of neuro-biochemistry research provided such tools.
+In those moments of clarity, I also realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible, though not trivial.

+Fortunately, a modern human have unprecedented power to do so.
+Years of neuro-biochemistry research provided knowledge and tools.
 And to wield tools is the power of human.

 ## **Meaning of life**